arackaf/easy-express-controllers/README.md

 It's not only viciously difficult to parse a function's definition to sniff out variable names (especially now that default values and destructuring are allowed) it's effecively impossible since transpilers can, and do change the name of function parameters.

-So your methods will be passed a single object, containing properties of every parameter sent over the wire.
+So your methods will be passed a single object, containing properties for every parameter sent over the wire.
 You can destructure whatever you need in the parameter list, or of course just deal with the object itself

 ```javascript